jfacchini/rust-workshop/5_web-assembly/README.md

 # Implementing TodoMVC

+The goal of this exercise is to extract the current HTML content into a dynamic application using the `Yew` framework.

 This folder contains the source files for the [TodoMVC](https://todomvc.com/) example, you can see a running example following [this link](https://todomvc.com/examples/react/#/).

 To start the project locally, please run the following command: